Notes on Randomized Algorithms: The coupling method

-We can extract from this a conditional distribution on $Z_{i+1,t+1}$ given the other three variables:
+We can extract from this a conditional distribution on $Z^{t+1}_{i+1}$ given the other three variables:

-Multiplying these conditional probabilities together lets us compute a joint distribution on $X_{t+1},Y_{t+1}$ conditioned on $X_t,Y_t$, which is the ordinary coupling we really want.
+Multiplying these conditional probabilities together lets us compute a joint distribution on $X^{t+1},Y^{t+1}$ conditioned on $X^t,Y^t$, which is the ordinary coupling we really want.

-It's worth noting that the path is entirely notional, and we don't actually use it to construct an explicit coupling or even keep it around between steps of the coupled Markov chains.
+It's worth noting that the path is entirely notional, and we don't actually keep it around around between steps of the coupled Markov chains.
 The only purpose of $Z_0, Z_1, \dots, Z_m$ is to show that $X$ and $Y$ move closer together.
-Even though we could imagine that we are coalescing these nodes together to create a new path at each step (or throwing in a few extra nodes if some $Z_i,Z_{i+1}$ move away from each other), we could also imagine that we start with a fresh path at each step and throw it away as soon as it has done its job.
+Even though we could imagine that we are coalescing these nodes together to create a new path at each step (or throwing in a few extra nodes if some $Z_i,Z_{i+1}$ move away from each other), we are really computing a fresh path between $X$ and $Y$ at each step and throwing it away as soon as it has done its job.

-\subsection{Random walk on a hypercube}
+\subsubsection{Random walk on a hypercube}

 As a warm-up, let's redo the argument about lazy random walks on a hypercube from §\ref{section-random-walk-on-a-hypercube-via-coupling} using path coupling.
 Each state $X^t$ or $Y^t$ is an $n$-bit vector, and with probability $1/2$ a step flips one of the bits chosen uniformly at random.
 The obvious metric $d$ is Hamming distance: $d(x,y)$ is the number of indices $i$ for which $x_i ≠ y_i$.